 Dr. Kathy S. Chiou is an assistant professor in the Department of Psychology and an affiliate faculty at the Center for Brain, Biology and Behavior.
 Her doctoral training in clinical psychology with an emphasis in neuropsychology was completed at the Pennsylvania State University, with a year of clinical internship also in neuropsychology done at the University of Florida Health Science Center.
 She then completed a postdoctoral fellowship in the Traumatic Brain Injury research lab at Kessler Foundation.
 When Dr. Chiou is not in the lab, you're likely to find her: on a couch somewhere (reading or binge watching movies on Netflix), on one of the trails in town (biking or running), or on a mountain somewhere (backpacking or snowboarding).

-Rachael Snyder is a third year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln with a concentration in Neuropsychology.
+Rachael Snyder is a fifth year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln with a concentration in Neuropsychology.
 She is interested in investigating novel rehabilitation methods for both the acute and chronic phases of recovery from traumatic brain injury and how these methods may be applied clinically to optimize quality of life after injury.
 Rachael obtained a dual Bachelor of Science in Biopsychology, Cognition, and Neuroscience and Spanish from the University of Michigan in Ann Arbor, MI.
 She then spent time with the Michigan Alzheimer’s Disease Center and Neuropsychological Rehabilitation Laboratory where she administered neuropsychological assessments and investigated high definition transcranial direct current stimulation as a potential treatment for mild cognitive impairment.
 In her spare time, Rachael enjoys watching Food Network, cheering for her favorite football team (Michigan), and spending time with her family.

-Michael Walsh is a second year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln.
+Michael Walsh is a fourth year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln.
 His scientific interests concern the neurobiological processes that underlie cognitive and psychiatric impairments following traumatic brain injury (TBI).
 Specifically, he aims to understand the brain's resilience to trauma and how neural plasticity can be harnessed to improve one's prognosis after head injury.
 He hopes to develop new rehabilitation strategies, guided by advances in neuroimaging, to restore functioning and quality of life for TBI survivors.
 Mike received his B.S. in psychology from the University of California, San Diego.
 His undergraduate research examined cerebral blood flow irregularities in carriers of allelic variants associated with the development of Alzheimer's disease.
 After receiving his degree, Mike managed the TBI Neuroimaging and Cognition Laboratory at the San Diego VA Hospital.
 His work there used structural, functional, and vascular brain imaging modalities to predict cognitive health outcomes in military veterans with combat-related TBI.
 Outside of his professional pursuits, Mike enjoys playing music, traveling, and rooting for his favorite baseball team, the New York Mets.

-Christopher Waller is a first year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln.
+Christopher Waller is a third year graduate student in the Clinical Psychology Training Program at the University of Nebraska-Lincoln.
 Chris graduated from the University of Southern Maine in 2012 with a B.A. in Psychology.
 He spent years working directly with children and families in both residential and case management roles.
 In 2017 he began a master's program in Clinical Psychology at Southern Illinois University Edwardsville, where his primary area of research was in traumatic brain injury (TBI) with Dr. Laura Pawlow.
 His externship took place at Saint Louis University's Neuropsychology services and shortly after he worked on a longitudinal research study on Parkinson's Disease under Dr. Meghan Campbell.
 In his free time you'll likely find him playing his bass, gaming, camping, reading, or traveling with his family.

 POST-BACCALAUREATE RESEARCH ASSISTANTS